rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 Now that we're no longer eager loading authors, only the posts and authors who've been updated need to be rewritten to cache.
-In our `development.log`, we'll see a "less than N+1" number of queries to re-cache the author details and the surrounding post html:
+In our `development.log`, we'll see only see the additional queries for associations when an author is updated, triggering cache invalidation on the author and associated posts:

 ```sh
 Started GET "/posts" for ::1 at 2016-09-18 08:07:53 -0400